-&lt;sup>30I also use as a robustness check for my results the sentiment analytics from the RavenPack dataset which examines each news reports based on story type, events, and tone.
-I choose 5 different sentiment scores that classify each news story as being either positive, negative or neutral.
-My classification of the news is robust to those scores.

-&lt;sup>31As previously mentioned, the averages are taken over different time periods for robustness check: average over the entire sample 2005-2014 and average per year to better control to changes in company coverage over the years.
+- 17 I also use as a robustness check for my results the sentiment analytics from the RavenPack dataset which examines each news reports based on story type, events, and tone.
+I choose five different sentiment scores that classify each news story as being either positive, negative, or neutral.
+My classification of the news is robust to those scores. - 18 As previously mentioned, the averages are taken over different time periods for robustness check: average over the entire sample 2005-14 where NN{it} is the sum of negative news stories during day t for firm i and $\overline{NN_i}$ represents the average of the negative stories over the time period.18